 - Disposable Razor Blades – approximately 7 shaves

 For cartridge and disposable razors, look at the lubricating strip as a visual cue.
-If there is little to no color or slightly peeling (seen below), then the blade is likely towards the end of its useful life:
+If there is little to no color or slight peeling (seen below), then the blade is likely towards the end of its useful life:

 Related: How to Dispose of Razor Blades

-10. What Shaving Tools Are You Using (And Why It Matters)?
+10. What Shaving Tools are You Using (And Why it Matters)?

 As you are keenly aware, there are many different razor systems out there available at your disposal.
 While each is unique in its own way, one of the major differences between the common systems is the number of blades on the razor head.
 While additional blades may help to distribute pressure, it also increases the number of times the blades are touching your skin.